-Greater heat than this is not really necessary but if you aspire to eating ripe strawberries in April and early May some regular heating will be required.
+Greater heat than this is not really necessary but if you aspire to eat ripe strawberries in April and early May some regular heating will be required.

 For a path, wooden duck-boarding is preferable to concrete so that moisture can penetrate and the roots be free to extend.

 Pollination is the difficulty with fruits under glass because the insects which usually perform the service for us are not present.
-A hive of bees may be stood in the greenhouse but for most gardeners this is impossible and resort should be made to hand-fertilization of the blossom, transferring the pollen about midday with a rabbit’s tail (if you can get one), a camel’s hair brush or a small piece of cotton wool tied to the end of a stick.
-Do this before syringeing as an additional aid.
+A hive of bees may be kept in the greenhouse, but for most gardeners this is impossible, and resort should be made to hand-fertilization of the blossom, transferring the pollen about midday with a rabbit’s tail (if you can get one), a camel’s hairbrush, or a small piece of cotton wool tied to the end of a stick.
+Do this before syringing as an additional aid.

-As ripening begins, all syringeing must stop and more air should be given.
+As ripening begins, all syringing must stop and more air should be given.
 Foliage which shades the fruit should be tied back temporarily.

 Once the peach crop has been gathered, spray as forcefully as you can and ventilate as freely as possible to assist the ripening of the new wood.
 Continue to water the border regularly.
 Ventilators should be left open, night and day, until January when growth is to be restarted.
 Untying and pruning may be done early in the autumn.

-If spraying with tar-oil is considered necessary to control aphis and scale insects, this may be done as soon as it is certain that the tree concerned is quite dormant.
+If spraying with oil is considered necessary to control aphids and scale insects, this may be done as soon as it is certain that the tree concerned is quite dormant.

 Growing Peaches in a greenhouse are liable to the same pests and diseases as those in the open, although peach leaf curl is usually less troublesome and red spider mite very much more so.
-The following varieties, given in order of ripening, are suit-able for greenhouse culture, those marked with an asterisk being the most reliable:
+The following varieties, given in order of ripening, are suitable for greenhouse culture, those marked with an asterisk is the most reliable:

 Peaches : ‘Duke of York*’, ‘Waterloo’, ‘Peregrine’, ‘Royal George’, ‘Dymond*’, ‘Bellegarde’.